 This was the first full-time teaching job for Jason, after spending successive summers traveling the state as one of 70 hand-picked experts and artists to train teachers in the North Carolina A+ Schools network in arts integration strategies.
 Filmmaking as an Instructional Tool, Painting Literary Murals, and Blues Songwriting in the Classroom were only a few of the workshops that Jason taught to hundreds of teachers from across the state.

 He also taught Remedial Composition classes to incoming freshmen at his alma mater, Mars Hill University, as part of the Summer Academic Enrichment Program.
-This diverse teaching background, combined with his irrepressible zeal for the world of ideas, art, and music, makes Jason an invaluable member of our amazing faculty.
+His broad range of teaching experience at FBRA and beyond, combined with his passion for the world of ideas, art, and music, makes Jason an invaluable member of our amazing faculty.